 In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all normal and recurring adjustments necessary to present fairly the consolidated financial condition, results of operations and changes in cash flows of the Company for the interim periods presented.
-The results of operations for the quarter ended September 29, 2007 are not necessarily indicative of results to be expected for the entire fiscal year, which will end on June 28, 2008 ("fiscal 2008").
+The Condensed Consolidated Statement of Cash Flows for the six months ended December 30, 2006 was revised to report the effect of exchange rate changes on cash flows.
+The results of operations for the quarter and six months ended December 29, 2007 are not necessarily indicative of results to be expected for the entire fiscal year, which will end on June 28, 2008 ("fiscal 2008").